Clunky742/hello-world/README.md

 This is my [home page!](https://en.wikipedia.org/wiki/Home_page) (<--- click here if you don't know what that means).

-More of the site's content can be seen below.
+More of the projects content can be seen below.

 * Paragraphs.
 * Headers.